-My Friday reading tips this week is the cute and quirky coming-of-age story The Disreputable History Of Frankie Landau-Banks by E. Lockhart.
-This book is something of a girl-power homage, with the heroine Frankie showing the boys at her preppy boarding school that she is not happy to just be a cute girlfriend, she wants to be their equal.
+The Disreputable History Of Frankie Landau-Banks by E. Lockhart is a cute and quirky coming-of-age story.
+It's something of a girl-power homage, with the heroine Frankie showing the boys at her preppy boarding school that she is not happy to just be a cute girlfriend, she wants to be their equal.
 And the way she shows them, no one will ever doubt her potential again...

 This story follows Frankie on her sophomore year in an elite prep school after growing from ”a scrawny, awkward child with hands too big for her arms and a frizz of unruly brown fluff on her head” to ”curvy, lithe, and possessed of enough oomph to stop teenage boys in the street when they passed her”.
 With her new appearance, she finally gets her crush Matthew to notice her and she soon succeeds to become his girlfriend.